gtopcu/aws-templates/README.md

-Sample AWS codebase for my personal use - also includes official AWS archives
+A large collection of AWS resources for my personal use - also includes official AWS SDK & Serverless examples

 echo "# aws-templates" >> README.md
 git init